Camping At The Festival

 Facilities and Onsite Services

-TOILET/SHOWERS – There are shower and toilet facilities located throughout the EPIC site and we have hired some portable facilities to supplement the permanent facilities.
-Some EPIC showers and toilets have wheelchair access, and these are indicated on the Site Map (Coming Soon).
+TOILET/SHOWERS - There are shower and toilet facilities located throughout the site including portable facilities to supplement the permanent facilities.
+Some EPIC showers and toilets have wheelchair access, and these are indicated on the Site Map.

 LAUNDRY - There is a laundry located on site at the Cotter Campground.

-PARKING – If you do not purchase a Campground Vehicle Pass, parking is available for free at Wells Station Road car park.
+PARKING - If you do not purchase a Campground Vehicle Pass, parking is available at Wells Station Road car park.

 Access to Camping Areas